studioTeaTwo/angular-starter/README.md

 # AngularStarter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

-## create new app with options
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) that created new app with options:
 `ng new angular-starter --routing --style=scss`